Inspiring Connections & Responding to Needs

 - Collaborating with other organizations East to West along the U.S.-Mexico border and along the migrant pathways from Central America

-Abara means “ford” in a variety of semitic languages, which is a developing pathway or a place where a river is shallow enough to cross.
-Our desire is to be a place where people and ideas come together.
+Abara means “ford” in a number of semitic languages, signifying a developing pathway or a natural place where a river is shallow enough to cross.
+Our desire is to cultivate space where people move in humility across divides, learn from each other, and jointly address pressing concerns in love.

 Supporting a community of peacemakers who seek to understand and reconcile across divides, transforming conflict into peace.